Battle Tag

 Battle Tag is a laser tag-shooter hybrid game developed and published by Ubisoft.
 The game was revealed at E3 2010 at the Ubisoft press conference.
-The game was released on November 2010 in Texas and Canada.
+The game was released in November 2010 in Texas and Canada.

 Gameplay

 Battle Tag shares similarities with laser tag.
 Players wear harnesses with sensors and shoot at other players with wired guns that are attached to their harnesses.
 As the game progresses, the players' scores are uploaded to their Windows-based PC which tallies the scores and declares the winner.
 The game contains a multiplayer leaderboard component so players can compete with others by high scores online.
 Battle Tag uses an Ubiconnect sensor, which allows the players to play in a range of 1,000 feet from the sensor.
 Matches are allowed to have a maximum of eight players at a time per ubiconnect device with a maximum of 5 ubiconnect devices or 40 players.
 Players can use plastic markers to create parameters and requirements for their games.
-The game will ship with two harnesses, two guns, and other accessories that add to the gameplay.
+The game shipped with two harnesses, two guns, and other accessories that add to the gameplay.